Dubbo RAAF Stores Depot: Description

 These comprise storage sheds, latrines, smaller site service structures, the Motor Transport Garage and the Pump House which serviced the firefighting equipment.
 Storage and open service sheds and latrines are clad in corrugated galvanised iron or weatherboard below galvanised iron or asbestos cement roofing.
 These are in general characteristic of the range of supporting and administrative structures which housed the necessary ancillary functions on such large military sites.
 The Administration Building has a hipped tiled roof, characteristic of similar domestic-scale buildings erected by the Commonwealth Government at that time.
 Full timber cladding was used in preference to the commoner vernacular weatherboard and asbestos cement sheet cladding.
 The Pump House, in conjunction with the water storage tank, clearly illustrates the need to differentiate materials storage and the risks associated with such storage, and is also clearly part of the safety regime needed on such sites.
-The former Inflammable Liquids Store (building 11) is a good example of a medium size, pre-cut timber framed workshop.
+The former Inflammable Liquids Store (building 11) is a good example of a medium-sized, pre-cut timber-framed workshop.
 The Guardhouse (building 15) of similar design idiom, is clad with weatherboard below a gabled roof covered with corrugated galvanised iron.